-7 June 2001 BISHKEK, June 7 (The Times of Central Asia)--A non-violent, peacefully inclined Islamic movement is making surprising gains in Central Asian nations with repressive governments.
-Hezbe Tahrir, or Liberation Party, relies on personal contact and persuasion--not terror--to achieve its goals.
-Analysts say that for this reason, the movement could pose more of a […]
+7 June 2001 BISHKEK, June 7 (The Times of Central Asia)–A non-violent, peacefully inclined Islamic movement is making surprising gains in Central Asian nations with repressive governments.
+Hezbe Tahrir, or Liberation Party, relies on personal contact and persuasion–not terror–to achieve its goals.
+Analysts say that for this reason, the movement could pose more of a danger to Central Asian governments […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.